ac265640/codebase/README.md

 # CodexAI — Chat with Any GitHub Codebase

-> A RAG-powered developer tool that lets you clone any GitHub repository and ask natural language questions about it — powered by Cohere embeddings, ChromaDB, and FastAPI.
+> A RAG powered developer tool that lets you clone any GitHub repository and ask natural language questions about it — powered by Cohere embeddings, ChromaDB, and FastAPI.

 ---